 Participants successfully completing the following activities will receive an AAMC issued Certificate of Completion:

-- Two in-person modules designed specifically to enhance knowledge and skills required for successful GME leaders;
+- One in-person and one virtual module designed specifically to enhance knowledge and skills required for successful GME leaders;

 - Pre- and post-module assignments;